Management

 Audit & Supervisory Board

-Chairman: Koji Imai (Standing Audit & Supervisory Board member)
+Chairman: Tsuyoshi Nozawa (Standing Audit & Supervisory Board member)

-The Audit & Supervisory Board has four members (two standing Audit & Supervisory Board members and two outside Audit & Supervisory Board members).
+The Company’s Articles of Incorporation provide for up to five Audit & Supervisory Board members, and currently there are four (composed of two standing and two part-time [outside] members).
+The Company considers that the present composition and number of Audit & Supervisory Board members is suitable for ensuring the appropriate management of the Audit & Supervisory Board.
 Standing Audit & Supervisory Board members belonging to the Company gather in-house information in an accurate and timely manner, and audit operations appropriately based on this information, while independent outside Audit & Supervisory Board members conduct audits in a manner that takes advantage of knowledge of their respective specialist fields and diverse perspectives.

 Main Agenda Items at Audit & Supervisory Board Meetings